Choose the right IoT Hub tier for your solution

 The standard tier of IoT Hub enables all features, and is required for any IoT solutions that want to make use of the bi-directional communication capabilities.
 The basic tier enables a subset of the features and is intended for IoT solutions that only need uni-directional communication from devices to the cloud.
 Both tiers offer the same security and authentication features.

-Only one type of edition within a tier can be chosen per IoT Hub.
-For example, you can create an IoT Hub with multiple units of S1, but not with a mix of units from different editions, such as S1 and S2.
+Only one type of IoT Hub edition within a tier can be chosen per IoT hub.
+For example, you can create an IoT hub with multiple units of S1.
+However, you can't create an IoT hub with a mix of units from different editions, such as S1 and B3 or S1 and S2.

 |Message routing, message enrichments, and Event Grid integration||Yes||Yes|